TylerB24890/wp-theme-generator/docs/README.md

 # Guide
 ## Theming

-  The Elexicon Theme uses [SCSS](https://sass-lang.com/) for styling and [GruntJS](https://gruntjs.org) for compiling it into CSS.
+  The Elexicon Theme uses [SCSS](https://sass-lang.com/) for styling.
 If you're unfamiliar with SCSS I suggest you you head over to their [docs](https://sass-lang.com/guide) to familiarize yourself.
 The Javascript within the Elexicon theme is compiled into a script (bundle.js) through [webpack](https://webpack.js.org/).
 Like SCSS, if you're unfamiliar with webpack they have very fantastic [documentation](https://webpack.js.org/concepts/).

   After you have ran the initial installation scripts such as `npm install`, `npm run watch` your theme will be setup and viewable after activation through wp-admin.